RNH Mtarfa

 The Royal Navy Hospital Mtarfa, also known as David Bruce Royal Naval Hospital, is a former British naval hospital in Mtarfa, Malta.

+It was built during World War I and opened soon after the war ended.
 It was run by the Royal Navy from 1962; prior to this it had been run by the Army as a British Military Hospital.
 It closed in 1979.

 History

 On 6 January 1915, Sir Leslie Rundle, Governor and Commander-in-Chief Malta, laid the foundation stone of the new Central Services Hospital.
 The building was commenced on the assumption that funds would be released to build the ancillary buildings at a later stage.
 By April 1915, the construction of the main block of the hospital was in hand.
 By 31 March 1916, the sum of £17,950 had been spent, out of the provisional total of £55,000.
 It was opened in June 1920 with beds for 6 officers and 190 other ranks.

 The new hospital was taken over by 30 Coy RAMC on 23 June 1920.
 The old Barrack Hospital at Mtarfa, adjacent to Q Block, became a Families' Hospital.
 The former Families' Hospital moved from Valletta in 1920.
 The Cottonera Hospital was shut.

 In 1941, the hospital took over its war role and changed its name to 90 British General Hospital (90 BGH).
 It increased its beds from 200 to 2000 beds by taking over the whole of the infantry barracks for hospital wards, and the pitching of tented wards on the football pitch.
 90 BGH reverted to 600 beds in late 1944.